 We know that WashU can be a better place, with a deeper range of perspectives and community members.
 It is this diversity that makes great institutions like ours truly great.
 Through inclusive policies and a range of resources, we are laying the foundation for a community that embraces and supports diversity in a welcoming climate.

 The Office of Human Resources aims to recruit and retain a more diverse workforce, and to ensure the people who study, work and teach here feel welcomed, respected and nurtured.

 The CDI is the student-facing piece of our strategic institutional priority to infuse considerations of diversity and inclusion throughout every part of of the university.

 Campus Life encourages leadership that cultivates an inclusive campus community.
-The Redefining Community Experience focuses on identity, community and social justice, and Destination Q gives LGBTQ students time to explore identity and leadership.
+The Socially Just Leadership Institute brings together leadership education, professional development, and social justice engagement, and Destination Q gives LGBTQ students time to explore identity and leadership.

 Our office focuses on faculty development and diversity, and partners with diversity initiatives that affect both the university community and the community at large.

 The Medical School Office of Diversity, Equity & Inclusion provides leadership and direction for all diversity, equity and inclusion efforts within the School of Medicine and supports faculty, staff, students and trainees as it strives for inclusive excellence in medicine and biomedical science.

 Advisory groups, each focused on a specific topic, provide best practices and recommendations for action to advance diversity and inclusion at the university.

 The newly formed Office of Student Success is committed to a diverse and equitable WashU experience by supporting students from all backgrounds.